Fluxter/symfony-saas-provider-bundle/README.md

 ## How to implement

-1. Create a client entity, that implements the SaasClientInterface
+1. Create a client entity, that implements the TenantInterface
 1. Create a Client Parameter entity, that implements SaasClientParameterInterface
 1. Configure the bundle
     ```yaml